websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

    :lines: 9-23
 ```

-The `ContentStructure` fields are listed in JSON.
+The `ContentStructure` fields appear in JSON.

 ## Post a Basic Web Content Article